nzakas/understandinges6/README.md

 ### If I buy a copy now, do I get the finished one?

 Yes.
-When you buy a copy today, you will automatically get all updates for the book.
+When you buy the Leanpub ebook today, you will automatically get all updates for the ebook.
 You'll be notified of updated versions via email after purchase.

 ### How often is the book published?